TOTALENERGIES

 TotalEnergies boosts solar, shifts to gas

-1 week agoTotalEnergies announced the commissioning of a 31 MW floating solar plant in Belgium, one of the largest in Europe, designed to directly supply Holcim’s industrial sites.
+1 month agoTotalEnergies announced the commissioning of a 31 MW floating solar plant in Belgium, one of the largest in Europe, designed to directly supply Holcim’s industrial sites.
 The project highlights the growing scale of the group’s integrated power business and its focus on decarbonization solutions for heavy industry.
 At the same time, several reports point to a reallocation of capital toward natural gas and LNG, at the expense of some wind projects, in a regulatory and political backdrop that is becoming more favorable to hydrocarbons.
 Overall, the news remains constructive for the group’s near-term visibility, even if the shift in investment priorities reflects a more cautious strategy and potentially less ambition in offshore wind.

 Middle East Tensions Pressure Oil, Gas

-2 weeks agoThe March 18, 2026 article highlights significant disruptions in oil and gas markets linked to the U.S.-Israeli conflict with Iran, with exports declining and Iraqi flows affected.
+2 months agoThe March 18, 2026 article highlights significant disruptions in oil and gas markets linked to the U.S.-Israeli conflict with Iran, with exports declining and Iraqi flows affected.
 For TotalEnergies, this backdrop is likely supportive for the stock through a potential rebound in energy prices, although the extent will depend on how tensions evolve and on the diplomatic measures mentioned.

 Take control